-Find all the reviews of modern indie music here.
+Find all my reviews of modern indie music here.
 In this section, I write about music released since the year 2000.
-Much of the music here is influenced by the music covered in the ‘classic’ section of the blog.
 Quick disclaimer; you’ll find a whole load of genres below.
 ‘Indie’ is not in itself a well defined genre and is more of an umberlla term used to describe a certain flavour of alternative music.
 The music I write about here covers a range of different sounds and I feel ‘indie’ is the best word to describe it as a collective.

 Arlo Parks’ ‘Collapsed in Sunbeams’ (2021)

 The debut album from British singer-songwriter Arlo Parks.
 It tackles issues many artists prefer to stay away from.

 The first and long-awaited debut album from 26-year-old Celeste.
 After releasing two EPs since 2017, her debut cashes in on the hype.